Derpford/incrementality-matrix/classpects.md

 ## Moxie Classes
 ### Witch/Mage - One who mystifies with [aspect]
+The Witch and the Mage are classes that focus on doing really crazy Weird Aspect Shit.
+They're spellcasters, basically.

+The Witch
 ### Smith/Sign - One who makes [aspect] anew
 ### Knave/Damned - One who is cursed with [aspect]
 ### Priest/Seal - One who fights corruption through [aspect]